 - Don’t forget to oil the vegetables, or your roasted vegetables will look dry and sad.
 I prefer olive oil, but any kind of oil works great.

 - Season the vegetables with your favorite seasoning.
-My current favorite is za’atar, but a simple mix of salt, pepper and garlic powder is perfect too!
+My current favorite is za’atar, but a simple mix of salt, pepper, and garlic powder is perfect too!

 - Arrange the vegetables on separate baking sheets based on cooking time.
 Quick cooking veggies on one tray, and hard vegetables on another.
 Also, don’t overcrowd the vegetables too much, or you’ll risk steaming the veggies instead of roasting.